Visual Linear Algebra Online, Section 1.9

 .

-Then, in Section 1.8, “Matrix Multiplication and Composite Transformations”, we saw that if is a linear transformation, then can be represented by the product of two matrices.
+Then, in Section 1.8, “Matrix Multiplication and Composite Transformations”, we saw that if is a linear transformation, then

 .